ldutoit/2020-spring-school-GBS/sessions/dataprep.md

 The goal of this first exercise is to take you from raw reads data to individual sample files.

+ - We will check the quality of the data
+ - Assign reads to individual samples

 ## Part 1: Single-end reads

 The first step in the analysis of all short-read sequencing data, including RAD-seq